 Anxiety and tension can wreak havoc inside your mind and body.
 If left untreated, stress can quickly transform a healthy and hearty person into someone suffering from mental, physical, and emotional health problems.
 One of these crucial physical issues can manifest itself in the form of varicose veins.

-Stress is something that American adults are feeling more than ever.
-In fact, according to studies, 75% of adults say they’re experienced high levels for stress recently, and also that their stress has gotten worse over the last year.
+Americans are feeling more stressed than ever.
+In fact, a recent study found that 75% of adults report experiencing high levels of stress and that their stress has gotten worse over the last year.

-One of the biggest problems you will face with stress and vein health is circulation.
+The biggest dilemma that a combination of stress and vein health brings along is poor circulation.
 Stress causes your blood pressure to rise, thus increasing the pressure on your veins.
-And, if your stress is not short-term, but rather ongoing, then you are not giving your veins a chance to alleviate that stress.
+And, if your stress is not short-term but rather ongoing, then you are not giving your veins a chance to alleviate that stress.

 The pressure only continues to build the more stress that you have.
-You find your veins struggling more and more to properly pump the blood back up to your heart, and this will show itself in the form of pooling blood, a.k.a. varicose veins.
+You find your veins struggling more and more to pump the blood back up to your heart properly, and this will show itself in the form of pooling blood, a.k.a. varicose veins.

-In the short term, this is no problem — you really do need to replace the energy you’ve burned.
-However, if your stress is on-going, that means your cortisol levels are staying high, and your body is constantly telling you that it needs food.
+In the short term, this is no problem — you do need to replace the energy you’ve burned.
+However, if your stress is ongoing, your cortisol levels stay high, and your body constantly tells you that it needs food.
 This is what causes weight gain.
 And being overweight is one of the leading factors causing varicose veins.

 Tips to alleviate stress in your life

-We know that exercise is an effective way to manage and reduce stress levels.
+We know exercise is an effective way to manage and reduce stress.
 Explore our collection of exercise topics.